Stan Belinda: 1992 National League Championship Series

-The Pirates were one of the dominant teams in the National League at that time, winning the East division three consecutive years from 1990 to 1992, but they ultimately proved unable to advance to the World Series.
-In Game 7 of the NLCS, Belinda came out of the bullpen in the ninth inning, trying to protect a 2–0 Pittsburgh lead with three men on base and nobody out.
-Belinda induced Ron Gant to fly out, scoring one run, then walked Damon Berryhill and retired Brian Hunter on a popup.
-Then, with reserve Francisco Cabrera at the plate, Belinda surrendered a game-winning single, with slow-footed Sid Bream barely beating the throw from left fielder Barry Bonds to score the winning run from second base.
+In Game 7 of the NLCS, Belinda came in the ninth inning, to protect a 2–0 Pittsburgh lead with three men on base and nobody out.
+Belinda got Ron Gant to sacrifice fly, then walked Damon Berryhill and retired Brian Hunter on a popup.
+Finally, with reserve Francisco Cabrera at the plate, Belinda surrendered a game-winning single, with Sid Bream beating the throw from left fielder Barry Bonds to score from second base.

 Kansas City Royals and Boston Red Sox

-Belinda was the subject of intense criticism in Pittsburgh after the loss, although his overall performance in the playoffs had been very good, and the loss of Bonds in free agency that offseason ended the team's days as a contender.
-The Pirates entered a rebuilding mode, and on July 31, 1993, they traded Belinda to the Kansas City Royals for pitchers Jon Lieber and Dan Miceli.
-While with the Royals, Belinda pulled off an immaculate inning, striking out the side on nine pitches.
-He is the last Royals pitcher to achieve this feat.
-Arm problems plagued Belinda during his year and a half with the Royals, and he left the team as a free agent, signing with the Boston Red Sox shortly before the 1995 season.
+Belinda was the subject of criticism in Pittsburgh after the loss, and on July 31, 1993, they traded Belinda to the Kansas City Royals for pitchers Jon Lieber and Dan Miceli.
+With the Royals, Belinda pulled off an immaculate inning, striking out the side on nine pitches.
+Arm problems plagued Belinda during his year and a half with the Royals, and he left the team as a free agent, signing with the Boston Red Sox for the 1995 season.

-Temporarily healthy once more, Belinda enjoyed a great season in 1995, picking up eight wins and 10 saves as the primary setup man for Rick Aguilera.
-Boston won the American League's East division that year, but was swept in three games by the Cleveland Indians in the ALDS.
+Healthy again, Belinda enjoyed a great 1995 season, winning 8 with 10 saves as the primary setup man for Rick Aguilera.
 Belinda's arm troubles resurfaced in 1996, and he was largely ineffective, walking more batters than he struck out and pitching only 281/3 innings.